anwesha-umn/TranscribeAI_subtitle_generation/README.md

 Use the following command to run the app:
 `streamlit run app_transcribe.py`.

-Here is a snapshot of the interface:
+Here is a snapshot of the interface, downloading audio and video from a YouTube link given as input and generating Improved SRT file for Subtitles:

 ![Display of GUI, downloading audio and video from a YouTube link given as input and generating